mohitpatil443/Chat-App/README.md

 # Flash Chat

-The app is a chatting platgform for registered users.
+The app is a chatting platform for registered users.
 It is implemented using the Firebase Firestore Real-Time Data Storage backend.